sheyll/b9-vm-image-builder/README.md

 B9 - A Benign VM-Build Tool
 ===========================

-A set of Linux tools for using and creating VM Images from a declaretiv build script using Libvirt-LXC.
+A set of Linux tools for using and creating VM Images from a build script using Libvirt-LXC.

 B9 creates/converts/assembles virtual disk images and executes scripts in LXC containers into which these images are mounted.